rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 ### HTTP Proxy

 Rancher requires internet access for some functionality (helm charts).
-Set proxy to your proxy server.
-Add your domain name or ip exceptions to the noProxy list.
-Make sure your worker cluster `controlplane` nodes are included in this list.
+Use `proxy` to set your proxy server.

+Add your IP exceptions to the `noProxy` list.
+Make sure you add the Service cluster IP range (default: 10.43.0.1/16) and any worker cluster `controlplane` nodes.
+Rancher supports CIDR notation ranges in this list.

 ```
 --set proxy="http://<username>:<password>@<proxy_url>:<proxy_port>/"
---set noProxy="127.0.0.1,localhost,myinternaldomain.example.com"
+--set noProxy="127.0.0.1,localhost,10.0.0.0/8,172.16.0.0/12,192.168.0.0/16"
 ```

 ### Private or Air Gap Registry

 You can point to a private registry for an "Air Gap" install.

+#### Images

+Populate your private registry with Rancher images.

+You can get the list of images required for rancher and worker cluster installs from the [Releases](https://github.com/rancher/rancher/releases/latest) page.

 #### Create Registry Secret